VENUS-2077/Email-Automation-using-UiPath/README.md

 - UiPath Studio
 - Microsoft Outlook(old version,not one from MS Store)
+- Visual Studio Code or any other code editor.
 - Python (with necessary libraries for sentiment analysis)

 ## Usage